amalaguti/react_65675_prj/README.md

 A simple React application to interact with Notifications items received from external systems

+For styling, it uses elements from Flowbite and Tailwind CSS

 ## Status

 - [X] Initial scaffolding
 - [X] Default index HTML and normalize CSS
 - [ ] Entrega 1: Crea tu landing